EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

-# Oracle Database 12c (Windows) Quick Start Guide for EXPRESSCLUSTER X (Data mirror)
+# Oracle Database 12c Quick Start Guide for EXPRESSCLUSTER X (Windows data mirror)

 ## About This Guide